mtwatso2/CFPB-R-Shiny/README.md

 * app.R: R Shiny application containing both UI and Server

-* panel1.csv: Data used for the first panel, creating ggplot line and bar charts
+* panel1.csv: Data used for the first panel, creating ggplot line and bar charts (Data Downloaded on May 7th)

-* panel2.csv: Data used for the second panel, creating a Plotly Map and bar chart
+* panel2.csv: Data used for the second panel, creating a Plotly Map and bar chart (Data Downloaded on May 7th)

 * map2.csv: Data used for the second map on second panel, contains output of LDA as column 'LDA_Topic'